aarkue/eXdpn/README.md

 </p>

 eXdpn (e**X**plainable **d**ata **P**etri **n**ets) is a tool to mine and evaluate explainable data Petri nets using different classification techniques.
+This can help you can find the underlying motivating factors behind decisions in your process.

 <figure style="text-align: center; width: 90%">
 <p align="center">